jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Options

 ```
+  -f, --force         remove modelkit and all other tags that refer to it
   -a, --all           remove all untagged modelkits
-  -f, --force   remove modelkit and all other tags that refer to it
+  -r, --remote        remove modelkit from remote registry
+      --plain-http    Use plain HTTP when connecting to remote registries
+      --tls-verify    Require TLS and verify certificates when connecting to remote registries (default true)
+      --cert string   Path to client certificate used for authentication (can also be set via environment variable KITOPS_CLIENT_CERT)
+      --key string    Path to client certificate key used for authentication (can also be set via environment variable KITOPS_CLIENT_KEY)
   -h, --help          help for remove
 ```

 ### Options inherited from parent commands

 ```
       --config string      Alternate path to root storage directory for CLI
+      --log-level string   Log messages above specified level ('trace', 'debug', 'info', 'warn', 'error') (default 'info') (default "info")
       --progress string    Configure progress bars for longer operations (options: none, plain, fancy) (default "plain")
-  -v, --verbose           Include additional information in output (default false)
+  -v, --verbose count      Increase verbosity of output (use -vv for more)
 ```

 ## kit tag